 Sales and broker license renewal (CE)

 The DSPS requires all real estate licensees — sales or broker — to complete 18 hours of CE during each two-year licensing period in order to renew their license.
 However, a salesperson who receives a license after October 1 of the even year of the biennium is not required to complete CE for that biennium.
 Brokers do not receive any exemption.
 To renew, you must complete four courses and two electives included in the current biennium curriculum as well as pass the exams for each course.
 All WRA CE courses are approved and satisfy the DSPS requirements.

 To renew, the DSPS requires that you provide the following as proof that you have completed CE:

 - Number of credit hours received for each course.

 For license renewal, the DSPS does not require submission of the certificate of completion received upon passing the final exam.
 The DSPS performs random audits to verify completion of CE courses as submitted to the DSPS.
 If the DSPS discovers that a licensee falsified a renewal application, the licensee is subject to discipline and possible license revocation.

 Those who do not successfully complete the 18 hours of continuing education may not renew their license or engage in real estate practice until the CE requirements are met.
-If a person does not renew his or her license as of December 14, 2012, the license becomes inactive.
+If a person does not renew his or her license, the license becomes inactive.
 Inactive licensees may not engage in real estate practice.

 Licensees may remain inactive for up to five years without having to retake the pre-license course and pass the license examination to activate their license.
 During the five-year inactive period, licensees may activate their license by completing the CE requirements from the previous biennium, and paying the license renewal fees and late fee.
 Evidence of completion of the previous biennium's CE along with the appropriate renewal fee must be provided to the DSPS.